AWA Faucets Review & Rating Updated: 07/97/21

-AWA faucets are single-handle mixing faucets.
+All AWA faucets are single-handle mixing faucets.
 The company does not offer any two-handle faucets.
 All are starkly contemporary in style.
 There is nothing in the collection that is remotely traditional or transitional or that fits any historic period other than the contemporary era.
 Even the Sherlock, which is supposed to be neo-retro is much more neo than it is retro.

-The basic finishes are the standards: chrome, nickel and oil rubbed bronze.
-Some faucets are also available in matte black or matte white, and some are also offered in The company web site notes that other finishes may be available on request.
+The basic finishes are the standards: chrome, nickel, and oil-rubbed bronze.
+Some faucets are also available in matte black or matte white, and some are also offered in The company website notes that other finishes may be available on request.
 At least one faucet, the Biber, is available with a ceramic handle.

 Today, however, they are little engineering marvels that limit water volume to the lower flow rates required by federal and state water conservation laws, and in some cases, to prevent back-flow that can result in the contamination of household drinking water.
 It is important, therefore, that this little device, often smaller than a dime, be the best available.
-And that, almost by definition, is the Swiss-made Neoperl® aerator.
+And that, almost by definition, is the Swiss-designed Neoperl® aerator.

 The particular Neoperl model used in most AWA faucets is one we like.
 It has a slot into which you can insert a small coin to remove and replace the aerator without the bother of digging a screwdriver or Allen wrench out of the junk drawer.

 Not much is known about these cartridges.
-They are, as far as we can tell, used by no other manufacturer that sells faucets in the U.S., although they are fairly common in European and some Asian faucets.
-We do know that they have never been tested to U.S./Canadian standards — which are far more demanding than European and Asian standards.
-The cartridges are, therefore, unproven.
-By reputation, however, they are good quality 5-year cartridges roughly equivalent to those produced by Sedal, another Spanish cartridge company that also manufactures in China.
+They are, as far as we can tell, used by no other manufacturer that sells faucets in the U.S., although they are fairly common in European and in some Asian faucets.
+The cartridges have been tested to U.S. standards and are certified lead-free and drinking-water safe.
+By reputation, they are good quality cartridges roughly equivalent to those produced by Sedal, another Spanish cartridge company that also manufactures in China.

 The particular Citec cartridge used in AWA faucets has some interesting abilities.
-Its water-saving feature starts water flow at a not more than 50% of maximum volume when the faucet is first turned on and an energy saving feature that initially dispenses only cold water.
+Its water-saving feature starts water flow at not more than 50% of maximum volume when the faucet is first turned on and an energy-saving feature that initially dispenses only cold water.
 To increase the volume of water or adjust the temperature requires a second manipulation of the handle.
 Both of these features take a little getting used to.

-The site does not provide dimensioned drawings, installation instructions or exploded parts diagrams.
-Installation instructions in advance of ordering are important to plumbers who can determine whether any special difficulty or tools are required.
+The site does not provide dimensioned drawings, installation instructions, or exploded parts diagrams.
+Installation instructions in advance of ordering a boon to plumbers who can determine whether any special difficulty or tools are required.
 The site offers multiple images of each faucet rather than the single 3/4 view provided by most faucet companies.
-Multiple views aid in vidualizing the faucet from all sides.
+Multiple views aid in visualizing the faucet from all sides.

 Mr. Laudet, in a private e-mail, informed us that the company will take care of an issue with an AWA faucet for one year after purchase.
 Merely send an e-mail to AWA at the address above with a description of the defect and photos.
 As AWA does not maintain a parts repository in the Western hemisphere, do not expect replacement parts to be delivered overnight.

 We have found nothing on the AWA website or in the company literature that suggests the existence of an organized replacement parts system.
-For a few years the company can get parts by scavenging from unsold faucets, but once the faucet model is discontinued and sold out the possibility of spare parts is very remote.
+For a few years the company can get parts by scavenging from unsold faucets but once the faucet model is discontinued and sold out the possibility of spare parts is very remote.

 Even though they are being offered for sale in the U.S. and Canada, AWA faucets have never been tested and certified to comply with the North American mechanical reliability and safety standards that are required by law, nor with the stringent North American lead content limits — easily the toughest in the world.

 Certification is more than a nuisance academic exercise.
 No one, not even the most experienced expert, can tell if a ceramic cartridge is reliable just by looking at it.
 It needs to be put to the test.
-The standard test for cartridges and valves used in the U.S. and Canada requires operating the faucet through 500,000 on/off, hot/cold cycles under 60 of water pressure (4218 gf/cm2) without a single failure.
-In other countries the standard is much less rigorous.
+The standard test for cartridges and valves used in the U.S. and Canada requires operating the faucet through 500,000 on/off, hot/cold cycles under 60 PSI of water pressure (4218 gf/cm2) without a single failure.
+In other countries, the standard is much less rigorous.
 The European (EN 817) and Chinese (GB18145) requirement is just 70,000 cycles.
 (View a video showing the operation of the type of machine that puts faucets through life-cycle testing.
 Warning: it's very noisy, turn down the volume.)

-Low-lead brass is expensive and in China is considered a specialty brass and is not the brass normally used to manufacture faucets in Taiwan.
+Low-lead brass is expensive and in China is considered a specialty brass rarely used in faucets.
 We don't, and, in fact, no one knows outside of the company whether the faucets sold by AWA in the U.S. and Canada are actually low-lead products that would likely pass stringent U.S. lead content tests.
 The only way to know is through testing and certification — the testing and certification AWA has not done.
-The fact that the testing has not been done suggests that management may not believe the faucets would pass.
+The fact that the testing has not been done suggests that management does not believe the faucets would pass.

 We are continuing to research the company.
-If you have experience with AWA faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with AWA faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.